Ellen McAdam – Director of Birmingham Museums Trust

 Alexandra Nicholson-Evans - Commercial Director

 Alex leads the commercial team in developing sustainable income streams across Birmingham Museums.
-This area of work includes running our cafes and shops, our venue hire business and special events across the Trust.
-Alex’s role includes leadership of the Heritage sites; Aston Hall, Blakesley Hall, Soho House, Museum of the Jewellery Quarter, Sarehole Mill and Weoley Castle.
+This area of work includes our cafes and restaurants, our shops, our venue hire business, special events across the Trust and other income generating initiatives.
+Alex’s role includes leadership of the Historic Properties; Aston Hall, Blakesley Hall, Soho House, Museum of the Jewellery Quarter, Sarehole Mill and Weoley Castle.

 Alex joined Birmingham Museums Trust in 2014 and worked in a number of roles across the organisation before moving into the senior management team.
-She brings with her a wealth of experience from different sectors (including Higher Education and Healthcare) and a passion for entrepreneurial thinking.
-Alex has run several businesses and has a particular interest in engaging a broader audience with museums, through commercial concepts.
+She brings with her a wealth of experience from different sectors, including Higher Education and healthcare technology.
+Alex has passion for entrepreneurial thinking and using commercial concepts to engage a broader audience.
+Alex has run several businesses over the years, and continues to do so, she is also a Non-Executive Director of the Jewellery Quarter Development Trust.

 Janine Eason - Director of Engagement